How To Find Hidden Cameras & Spy Gear Like a Professional: The Definitive Guide

 Most long-term surveillance devices will need a way to transmit the information back to the surveyor.

-An RF detector works by scanning the area in search of devices emitting radio waves and once detected will produce an audible tone for the user that fluctuates as the device is detected closer or further away.
+An RF detector works by scanning the area in search of devices emitting radio waves.
+Once a frequency is detected, the scanner will produce an audible tone for the user, that fluctuates as the device is detected closer or further away.
 This will continue until the user is ultimately able to locate the device emitting radio waves.

-Commercial spy devices usually transmit in a range of 10 MHz to 8 MHz.
-Most RF detectors will detect them and scan from 10 hertz all the way to 24 GHz.
+Commercial spy devices usually transmit in a range of 500 MHz to 6 GHz.
+Most RF detectors will detect them and scan from 400 Mhz all the way to 24 GHz.
 Professional Grade RF detectors have an even broader RF range in addition to a ton of specialized features.
 However, these devices are expensive and could cost hundreds or even thousands of dollars.

 Your specific situation will determine the level of detection you would need.
 The average person using an RF detector to simply sweep a hotel room or an AirBnB room can get away with a simple device that will detect and locate unknown RF transmissions.
 You can purchase a quality RF detector, such as the one below, that will get the job done for a little over $100.